KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_pubkey` parameter designates a pubkey for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

 This parameter is not inteded for isolated use.
-It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders, or `ac_import=PUBKEY`.
+It should only be activated on chains that also use at least one of the following parameters: `ac_perc`, `ac_founders`, or `ac_import=PUBKEY`.

 The `pubkey` must be a 66 character string (a compressed pubkey).
 You can find this pubkey for any address by using the [`validateaddress`](../komodo-api/util.html#validateaddress) command, and searching for the returned `pubkey` property.
 The first two digits of a compressed `pubkey` are only either `02` or `03`.
 (The corresponding `private key` must be present/imported to the wallet before using `validateaddress`.)

 #### :pushpin: Examples:

 A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
 The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
 The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.(FIXME we missed this.
+Needs to reflect the new block 100k rule mentioned on line 423)

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50